Samsung/CAS/bas/README.md

     {
       "p": <pid>,
       "x": <exeidx>, // index of program execution in this process (as one process can have multiple program executions through exec family syscalls)
-      "e": <etime>,  // elapsed time (in nanoseconds) for this specific execution "r": {"p": <pid>, "x": <exeidx>}, // parent entry (pid==-1 means this is the root process execution) "c": [{"p":<pid>,"f": <flags>},...], // list of child processes spawned from this execution
+      "s": <stime>,  // start time (in nanoseconds) from the first event for this specific execution "e": <etime>,  // elapsed time (in nanoseconds) for this specific execution "r": {"p": <pid>, "x": <exeidx>}, // parent entry (pid==-1 means this is the root process execution) "c": [{"p":<pid>,"f": <flags>},...], // list of child processes spawned from this execution